hapytex/django-antipatterns/antipatterns/plural_model_class_names.md

 > All the *cars objects*.

-The *objects* are already plular, so it makes no sense to make *cars* plural as well.
+The *objects* are already plural, so it makes no sense to make *cars* plural as well.

 For related models, this results in ugly looking names as well, for example one